MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 > This option should be used only for systems under regulatory compliance, as you will not get security updates as well.

-If the policy isn't configured, end-users get the default behavior (Auto install and restart).
+If the policy isn't configured, end users get the default behavior (Auto install and restart).

 <a href="" id="update-allowmuupdateservice"></a>**Update/AllowMUUpdateService**
 > [!NOTE]